stevej2608/reactpy-table/README.md

 A default set of features is applied by default.
 One or more custom features that will replace the default can be supplied as options when the table is created.

+A callback mechanism is available for each feature that provides support for accessing external data sources (databases, pandas data-frames etc).

 ### Custom Features